MP for Keta commiserates with flood victims, assures of support | News Ghana

 Other affected schools included, Vui Roman Catholic Basic School, Keta Senior High School (KETASCO) and KETASCO Basic School.

-In an interview on Wednesday June 14, the MP said he had been touched by the plight of the victims of the disaster and had embarked on the tour to commiserate with them and to use the opportunity to solicit first- hand information on the havoc caused by the floods to see what help he can offer in the interim.
+Speaking to the Ghana News Agency (GNA) on Wednesday, the MP said he had been touched by the plight of the victims of the disaster and had embarked on the tour to commiserate with them and to use the opportunity to solicit first- hand information on the havoc caused by the floods to see what help he can offer in the interim.

 Mr Gakpey assured the victims and authorities of the affected schools of his readiness to initiate mitigation measures towards such happenings in the future.

-Mr Emmanuel Gemegah, Municipal Chief Executive (MCE) for Keta told this reporter that the assembly was working feverishly to address the situation which he described as overwhelming.
+Mr Emmanuel Gemegah, Municipal Chief Executive (MCE) for Keta told the GNA that the assembly was working to address the situation which he described as overwhelming.